Best bean-to-cup coffee machine 2022: the top coffee makers for barista-worthy drinks

 Not only do the best bean-to-cup coffee machines grind the beans for you, but they also create the puck (the disc of ground coffee pressurized water is pushed through) and decide the correct volume of water to use to brew the perfect cup of joe.
 Some will even texturize the milk for you once it's been added to a plastic carafe, if you want longer milk-based hot drinks, while others feature a built-in steam wand and require you to take on this job yourself.

 In fact, some of these bean-to-cup coffee machines have impressed us so much, they feature in our list of the best coffee makers you can buy right now.
 However, if you want to assume the role of barista and tweak every aspect of the coffee-making process, consider one of the best espresso machines instead.
-You can find out how a bean-to-cup coffee machine works, and how to clean a coffee machine properly so it remains in tip-top condition.
+For a more in-depth look at how these two styles of machine differ, read bean-to-cup coffee machines vs espresso machines.
+You can also find out how a bean-to-cup coffee machine works, and how to clean a coffee machine properly so it remains in tip-top condition.

 So how much can you expect to pay for one of the best bean-to-cup machines?
 Well, the truth is that they are expensive, without exception.
 Even at the cheapest end of the scale, you’ll still be looking to fork out around $600/ £330 / AU$700 for a basic model with a manual steam wand.
 A fully automatic bean-to-cup coffee machine that’ll give you drinks at the touch of a button can be as much as $2500/ £1999/ AU$4299.
 But you’ll be rewarded with excellent fresh coffee without the need to hone your barista skills.